The Cheapskate's top Prime Day picks for 2018

 Of course, as I typically caution on Black Friday and Cyber Monday, don't let FOMO get the best of you.
 Just because something is on sale doesn't make it the best deal of all time.
 So make sure you know how to determine if that Prime Day deal is really a deal.
 Right now I'm a big fan of the CamelCamelCamel browser plug-in, because with one click I can see a product's complete price history.

 To that end, I've cut through all the Prime Day hype to bring you the deals I think are worth your time.
-And check back often: I'll update this list later today and all day tomorrow as new deals bubble up.
+And check back often: I'll update this list throughout the day as new deals bubble up.

 Disclaimer: CNET may get a share of revenue from the sale of the products featured on this page.

-Note: Update: We're not seeing the $160 price for the Versa just yet, but we'll keep checking.
-Update No. 2: The Fitbit Versa appeared on our list of embargoed Prime Day deals, but Fitbit tells us no such bargain is planned.
-We regret the error.
-However, the Fitbit Alta HR -- one of CNET's favorite fitness bands of 2017 -- is definitely 40 percent off:Fitbit Alta HR for $89.95